CraftTweaker/CraftTweaker-Documentation/docs/Mods/GameStages/ItemStages/ItemStages.md

 //mods.ItemStages.addItemStage(stage, IIngredient);
 mods.ItemStages.addItemStage("one", <minecraft:stone>);

+//Hides an item with partial NBT.
+For example this hides all LV 5 enchantment books.
 //Note: Partial NBT will not hide items in JEI.
-Those need to be done separately. mods.ItemStages.addItemStage("one", <minecraft:iron_chestplate>);
+Those need to be done separately.
+(JEI limitation) mods.ItemStages.addItemStage("one", <minecraft:enchanted_book>.withTag({StoredEnchantments: [{lvl: 5 as short}]}));

 //Restricts access to all dyes in the ore dictionary. mods.ItemStages.addItemStage("one", <ore:dye>);